-fontsize may be any size you specify.
-The default is for the plot to inherit its font setting from the embedding document.
+By default the plot will inherit font settings from the embedding document.
+You have the option of forcing either Courier (cmtt) or Roman (cmr) fonts instead.
+In this case you may also specify a fontsize.
 Unless your driver is capable of building fonts at any size (e.g. dvips), stick to the standard 10, 11 and 12 point sizes.